Multi Proxy Anchor Family Loss for Several Types of Gradients: Introduction

-Conventional performance metrics for DML tasks can not fully evaluate performance and are unstable \cite{RealityCheck}.
+Furthermore, conventional performance metrics for DML tasks cannot fully evaluate performance and are unstable \cite{RealityCheck}.
 Recently, the proposed MAP@R metric has been a stable performance metric \cite{RealityCheck}.
-However, we assume this metric can not fully evaluate performance in specific datasets.
-Therefore, this paper checks the MAP@R metric property and suggests a way to assess DML tasks using normalized discounted cumulative gain (nDCG@k), a more stable and flexible performance metric.
+However, we assume that this metric cannot fully evaluate the performance in specific datasets.
+This paper checks the MAP@R metric properties and suggests a way to assess DML tasks using normalized discounted cumulative gain (nDCG), a more stable and flexible performance metric.

-This work's contribution is three: (1) MPA loss can learn the class distributions with multi-local centers in embedding space compared to ProxyAnchor loss.
-(2) MPA loss is more training capacity of a neural network than SoftTriple loss.
-(3) nDCG@k metric encourages a complete performance evaluation on various datasets.
+The contributions of this paper are as follows: (1) MPA-family losses can learn the class distributions with multi-local centers in the embedding space compared to ProxyAnchor loss.
+(2) MPA-family losses are more training capacity of a neural network than SoftTriple loss.
+(3) MPA-family losses have data-wise or class-wise properties with respect to gradient generation.

 An overview of the rest of the paper is as follows.
 In section 2, we review the related works in this area.
-Section 3 describes the MPA loss and nDCG@k metric for DML tasks.
+Section 3 describes the MPA-family losses and nDCG@k metric for DML tasks.
 Section 4 presents implementation details, a comparison of state-of-the-art losses, and validation of the number of proxies impacts.
 Finally, section 5 concludes this work and discusses future works.